siddhipandare/Face-Recognition-/README.md

 # Face Recognition

 A face recognition system which allows user to input their data (images and name).
 The system can thus detect and recognize their face.
-This project uses OpenCV for face detection and collects a data set of ~41 pictures of a person.
-It is trained using pickle module.
-Finally a face is recognized using face_recognition package in python.
+This project uses OpenCV for face detection and collects a data set of 40 pictures of a person.
+For every known person a corresponding face encoding is calculated.
+Finally a face is recognized using face_recognition package's compare_faces which compares the face area with the known encodings.
 This package provides more accuracy than using haarcascades for recognition.
 The user friendly GUI is made with PyQt5 tools.

 ## Dependencies